ptrace(2) — Linux manual page

 specified in the data argument.
 The addr argument is

 ignored.
-This request is currently supported only on arm
+This operation is currently supported only on

-(and arm64, though only for backwards compatibility), but
+arm (and arm64, though only for backwards compatibility),

-most other architectures have other means of accomplishing
+but most other architectures have other means of

-this (usually by changing the register that the userland
+accomplishing this (usually by changing the register that

 For PTRACE_SYSEMU, continue and stop on entry to the next